 Eventually, after raising his family in Gondola Point, he and Barb built a home in Hampton where they spent the majority of their retirement, offset by a decade of wonderful winters in Largo, FL.

 George enjoyed 30+ “bonus years” as a result of the incredible medical professionals that have cared for him.
 He never took one day for granted.
 His family will be forever grateful to each member of his health team, including, but not limited to Dr. Collins, Dr. Gogan, Dr. Omotosso

 Arrangements have been entrusted to Reid’s Funeral Home (506-832-5541), 1063 Main Street, Hampton, NB.
 A funeral for close family and friends will be held for George at St. Paul’s Anglican Church in Hampton on Saturday, April 23rd at 2pm.
 Masks will be required, and the family respectfully ask that those with covid symptoms remain home.
-A larger celebration of his life will take place later this spring, and details will be shared at reidsfh.com when available.
+A celebration of his life will take place on Saturday, June 25th, 2022 from 1 to 4PM at the Lighthouse River Centre, Hampton, NB.